 Katherine Canavan is a former U.S. diplomat and foreign service officer.
 She has served as the U.S. Ambassador to Lesotho and Botswana.

 Cary Fukunaga is a director, writer, and cinematographer.
-He is known for winning an Emmy Award in the category of “Outstanding Director for a Drama Series" for directing the HBO series True Detective.
+He won an Emmy Award for directing the HBO series True Detective.
+He is the director and co-writer of the upcoming James Bond film, No Time to Die.

 Dominic Martinelli is Vice President and Chief Information Officer at SGI, one of the world’s leaders in technical computing.